Death and dying

 - Create a support network in all necessary areas, including a core team of care.

-- Clarify and legally secure all your wishes of how you would like your body to be cared for after your death.
+- Clarify and secure all your wishes of how you would like your body to be cared for during and after death.

 Price : $140/hr